andeliero/java-hll/README.md

 ### Merge
 1. For every register pair of the same index retain the register with the bigger value.

----

 # Relative Percentage Error

----

 ## No Optimizations

 ![no_optimisations.svg](no_optimisations.svg)

----

 ## With Correction Factor

 ![with_correction_factor.svg](with_correction_factor.svg)

----

 ## With Linear Counting

 ![with_linear_counting.svg](with_linear_counting.svg)

----

-## Actual

 ![Error](error_plot.svg)

 Note at the beginning till ~40K linear counting is used, from there on HLL++ is used.

----

-## Conclusion

-The algorithm provides a great approximation of the cardinality with a relative percentage error between 6% and -4%.
-The complexity is O(1) in terms of space and O(1) time complexity.

----

 ## Credits
 ![Philippe Flajolet](flajolet_philippe_small.jpg)